YTyndyk/3D-Portfolio/README.md

 ## <a name="features">🔋 Features</a>

 👉 **Homepage**: Showcases the use of 3D geometry with three.js and React Three fiber, featuring a 3D model of an island with animation created using frame motion to engage the user.
 With each subsequent turn, pop-ups appear with suggestions to navigate to another section.
+Also, a button was implemented that activates sound, immersing you into a wonderful world completely.

 👉 **Section About**: Demonstrates skills and work experience, beautifully animated using React Vertical Timeline.
 <table align="center">